The Summit Program

 One of the key questions facing growers and agribusinesses is how to build resilience for the future.
 It's hard to imagine a time when so many competing challenges have been posed to the agriculture sector at the same time.

-This session's keynote speaker will be sharing personal insights based on his extensive experience of serving growers and managing a significant agribusiness.
+Matt Plitt will be sharing personal insights based on his extensive experience of serving growers and managing a significant agribusiness.

 3.30pm – 4.00pm